 There’s only one (that I know of) available over-the-counter and it’s Nizoral.
 I would suggest using it no more than twice per week, and leave it on your scalp for around 5-10 minutes.
 If you don’t see any improvement in a few weeks, fungus may not be your problem.

 Tea tree oil may also provide benefits for preventing seborrheic dermatitis because it is an anti-fungal.
 You can add a couple drops of high-quality tea tree oil to your own shampoo or purchase a tea-tree oil shampoo.
 Other essential oils such as thyme and oregano have been observed to have anti-fungal, antibacterial properties as well.

 There’s a bunch of “hubbub” about apple cider vinegar (ACV) or oils such as coconut, flax, and olive oil curing dandruff.
 However, I couldn’t find any studies supporting them.
 Be forewarned, there may be complications in attempting these treatments.

 ACV is an antibacterial, anti fungal vinegar that has many uses other than just culinary.
 However, it is highly acidic and may irritate your scalp or cause burns.
 Current recommendations are to dilute with water (1-2 tablespoons of ACV per 8 ounces of water) and leave on the scalp no longer than one minute before rinsing.

 All of the oils mentioned above have anti-fungal properties as well.
 However, the very thing the fungus feeds on is oil!
 Therefore, there have been anecdotal reports of oil treatments improving OR worsening symptoms of seborrheic dermatitis.
-The jury is out on this one!

 Step 6: Rule out food sensitivities